Ascend/modelzoo/built-in/ACL_TensorFlow/Official/cv/Face_Resnet50_for_ACL/README.md

-# FACE-RESNET50F inference for Tensorflow
+# FACE-RESNET50 inference for Tensorflow

-This repository provides a script and recipe to Inference the
+This repository provides a script and recipe to Inference the face-resnet50 model.

 ## Quick Start Guide